wantafanta/purple/README.md

 Press enter a few times, choose yes, next etc.

 Grabs the latest version of all tools.
-Where possible run in a virtual environment using pipenv.
+Where possible run in a virtual environment using pipenv and pipx.

 #### Tools
 * [ActiveReign](https://github.com/m8r0wn/activereign)